thanhnguyen2187/playground/kvs/README.md

 rust-rover > /dev/null 2>&1 &!
 ```

-We do this to make that the IDE is inheriting the environment variables from
+We do this to make sure that the IDE (and its spawned shells) is inheriting the
-the shell.
-Without the inheritance, the shell within the IDE won't be able to
+environment variables from the shell.
+Without the inheritance, the shell within
-build the project.
+the IDE won't be able to build the project.

 - Build: